-2. The defendant knowingly and voluntarily waives the rights set out in Paragraph l(b)-(g) above.
+2. The defendant knowingly and voluntarily waives the rights set out in Paragraph 1(b)-(g) above.
 The defendant also knowingly and voluntarily waives the right to file any appeal, any collateral attack, or any other writ or motion, including but not limited to an appeal under 18 U.S.C. § 3742, that challenges the sentence imposed by the Court if that sentence is consistent with or below the recommended sentence in Paragraph 9 of this Plea Agreement, regardless of how the sentence is determined by the Court.
-This agreement does not affect the rights or obligations of the United States as set forth in 18 U.S.C. § 3742(b)-(c).
+This agreement does not affect the rights or obligations of the United States as set forth in 18 U.S.C. § 3742(b) or (c).
 Nothing in this paragraph, however, will act as a bar to the defendant perfecting any legal remedies it may otherwise have on appeal or collateral attack respecting claims of ineffective assistance of counsel or prosecutorial misconduct.
 The defendant agrees that there is currently no known evidence of ineffective assistance of counsel or prosecutorial misconduct.
 Pursuant to Fed.
 R. Crim.
 P. 7(b), the defendant will waive indictment and plead guilty to a one-count Information to be filed in the United States District Court for the Eastern District of Michigan.
-The Information will charge the defendant with participating in a combination and conspiracy to suppress and eliminate competition in the automotive parts industry by agreeing to rig bids for, and to fix, stabilize, and maintain the price of, certain automotive parts sold to automobile manufacturers in the United States and elsewhere, from at least as early as January 2000 until at least February 2010, in violation of the Sherman Antitrust Act, 15 U.S.C. § 1.
+The Information will charge the defendant with participating in a combination and conspiracy, from at least as early as January 1, 2003 and continuing until at least February 2011, to suppress and eliminate competition in the automotive parts industry by agreeing to rig bids for, and to fix, stabilize, and maintain the prices of certain seatbelts sold to automobile manufacturers Toyota Motor Corporation, Honda Motor Company, Limited, Nissan Motor Co., Ltd., Fuji Heavy Industries, Ltd. (Subaru), and Mazda Motor Corporation, and/or certain of their U.S. subsidiaries (all together the "Automobile Manufacturers"), in the United States and elsewhere, in violation of the Sherman Antitrust Act, 15 U.S.C. § 1.